Henry Clinton (British Army officer, born 1730): Commander-in-Chief

 Number One Broadway.
 This building was the headquarters of the British Commander-in-Chief during the American Revolution.

 General Howe submitted his resignation as Commander-in-Chief in America in the wake of the 1777 campaigns, and Clinton was on the short list of nominees to replace him—despite being mistrusted by Prime Minister North, principally over his many complaints and requests to resign.
 Clinton was formally appointed to the post on 4 February 1778.
 Word of this did not arrive until April, and Clinton assumed command in Philadelphia in May 1778.
 France had formally entered the war on the American side by this time.
 Clinton was consequently ordered to withdraw from Philadelphia and send 5,000 of his troops to the economically important Caribbean.
 For the rest of the war, Clinton received few reinforcements as a consequence of the globalisation of the conflict with France.
 His orders were to strengthen areas in America that were firmly under British control, and do no more than conduct raiding expeditions in the American-controlled areas.

 There was a shortage of transports for all of the Loyalists fleeing Philadelphia, so Clinton acted against his direct orders and decided to move the army to New York by land instead of by sea.
 He marched to New York and fought a battle with Washington's army at Monmouth Court House on 28 June.
 Clinton burnished his reputation at home by writing a report on the movement that greatly exaggerated the size of Washington's Continental Army and minimised the British casualties at Monmouth.

 Arriving in New York, he and Admiral Howe were faced with a French fleet outside the harbour.
 Fortunately, Admiral d'Estaing decided against crossing the bar into the harbour, and sailed instead for Newport.
 Once Clinton learned of his destination, he marshalled troops to reinforce the Newport garrison while Lord Howe sailed to meet d'Estaing.
 Both fleets were scattered by a storm, and the Americans failed to take Newport before Clinton arrived.
-Clinton sent the supporting force on a raid of nearby communities, while he returned to New York to organize the troops that were to be sent southward.
+Clinton sent the supporting force on a raid of nearby communities, while he returned to New York to organise the troops that were to be sent southward.